kube-burner/kube-burner/README.md

   - node_cpu_seconds_total
 ```

-Indexed metrics have the following shape:
+The indexed metrics have the following shape:

 ```json
 $ cat collected-metrics/kube-burner-job-node_memory_Committed_AS_bytes.json